 Shirley Ellis – The Name Game and The Clapping Song and More – Better than you’d think, because despite the novelty aspect of “The Name Game” there’s some decent R&B here (“The Real Nitty Gritty” for sure).
 But not good enough to be all essential.
 Pick and choose.

-The E-Types – Introducing the E-Types – If you’ve collected your share of garage rock and 60’s psychedelic single compilations, this song has no doubt floated around.
+The E-Types – Introducing the E-Types – If you’ve collected your share of garage rock and 60’s psychedelic single compilations, “Put the Clock Back on the Wall” no doubt floated around.
 It’s a perfect piece of the scene as it was transitioning to more of a psychedelic feel.
 They never got around to releasing a proper album due to management issues and other maladies.
 Had they had a chance to develop more, they could have been a nice folky-psychedelic band adding to the Frisco scene.

 Eve 6 – Eve 6 and Horrorscope – I definitely know why there were a few radio hits on these albums – it’s safely kinda-alternative-power-poppy but not too outre.
 They had a Top 30 hit with “Here’s to the Night”, which, if I wasn’t so cynical, sounds like it was especially written for sentimental high school kids on the verge of going to college.
 I’m not that, and if you are, there are better songs out there for that sentiment.